This article is all about the health risks forklift operators face on a daily basis.

 Fatigue is a serious hazard for forklift operators.

-Inattentiveness due to fatigue can cause injury and damage to forklift operators, pedestrians, and product alike.
+Inattentiveness due to fatigue can cause severe injuries and damage to forklift operators, pedestrians, and products alike.

 So it's important to be aware of the signs of fatigue, including: